testcontainers/testcontainers-go/docs/features/follow_logs.md

 At the moment, _Testcontainers for Go_ exposes an option to set log production timeout, using the `WithProductionTimeout` function.

-_Testcontainers for Go_ will read this log producer/consumer configuration to automatically start producing logs if an only if the consumers slice contains at least one valid `LogConsumer`.
+_Testcontainers for Go_ will read this log producer/consumer configuration to automatically start producing logs if an only if the consumer is a valid `LogConsumer`.

 ## Stopping the Log Production